emilynavarrojones/GP2-Data-Dictionary/README.md

 ## How to cite
 If you use this data dictionary in your work, please cite it as:
 GP2 Data Dictionary.
 Version 1.1.
 GitHub Repository: https://github.com/GP2code/GP2-Data-Dictionary.git.
+DOI: 10.5281/zenodo.16923772.
 Accessed YYYY-MM-DD.

 ## Maintainers
 Maintainer: Lietsel Jones